tmichniewski/MiniSpark/README.md

 }
 ```

-Then, having defined two such functions we may compose them to achieve one function only:
+Then, having defined two such functions we may compose them, to achieve one function only:

 ```scala
 val addFullNameAndGreeting: Function[Person, PersonWithGreeting] = addFullName + addGreeting